 And for this reason I am going to tell you what I do both for my personal cars and as a professional detailer.

-Now that you know the exact tire dressing I prefer and recommend, you will also want one of these applicator sponges that I discovered from a completely different industry.
+If you choose one of the water based tire dressings I recommend, you will also want one of these applicator sponges that I discovered from a completely different industry.

 Most "professional" tire dressing applicators simply suck.
 I love this sponge as it is the best tire dressing applicator sponge I have ever used and I cut it in half so I get two for the price of one.